 The output will display a list of log files.
 If the log files are clean, the status of log files should be shown as OK.

-If the database logs are clean and OK, you can perform Soft Recovery on the database by using the following command,
+If the database logs are not OK, you can perform the Hard Recovery process on the database by using the following command:

-To recover the database with Stellar Repair for Exchange, follow this instructional guide on How to Recover the Corrupt/ Inaccessible Exchange Mailboxes Using this Software.
+To recover the database with Stellar Repair for Exchange, follow this instructional guide on How to Recover the Corrupt/Inaccessible Exchange Mailboxes.

 Conclusion